Patricia Clarkson: Mainstream success

 In 2010, Clarkson appeared opposite Leonardo DiCaprio in the Martin Scorsese-directed thriller Shutter Island, playing a woman escaped from a psychiatric institution.
 Recounting being cast in the part, Clarkson said: "I got the call that every actor lives for.
-“Patty, Martin Scorsese is thinking of casting you in his new movie.”
-And I do what I call the little “Martin Scorsese dance” around my apartment.
+'Patty, Martin Scorsese is thinking of casting you in his new movie.'
+And I do what I call the little 'Martin Scorsese dance' around my apartment.
 I think I was in my underwear or pajamas.
 It's a call you live for.
-Then I hear back, “But it’s just one scene.”
+Then I hear back, 'But it's just one scene.'
 So then I'm dancing a little lower.
-Then I hear, “It’s you and Leonardo DiCaprio in a cave,” and then I'm dancing again."
+Then I hear, 'It's you and Leonardo DiCaprio in a cave,' and then I'm dancing again."
 The film was a box office hit, and Scorsese's highest-grossing film at the time.

-Clarkson subsequently had roles in two independent films: Legendy and Main Street (both 2010), before appearing in two mainstream comedies directed by Will Gluck: Easy A (2010), as the mother of a troubled high school student (Emma Stone), and as the mother of an executive recruiter (Mila Kunis) in Friends with Benefits (2011).
+Clarkson subsequently had roles in two independent films: Legendary and Main Street (both 2010), before appearing in two mainstream comedies directed by Will Gluck: Easy A (2010), as the mother of a troubled high school student (Emma Stone), and as the mother of an executive recruiter (Mila Kunis) in Friends with Benefits (2011).
 She also appeared in the romantic drama One Day (2011) as the mother of a college student in Scotland (portrayed by Jim Sturgess), and guest-starred on two episodes of the comedy series Parks and Recreation.
 In 2013, she had a supporting role in the thriller The East (2013) as the leader of a private intelligence firm.